chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

+### Putting It All Together

-Finally, let's combine our functionality into a method called commonSuper(viewOne: UIView, viewTwo: UIView) -> UIView?  which takes in two views and returns an optional view.
+Finally, let's combine our functionality into a method called commonSuper(viewOne: UIView, viewTwo: UIView) -> UIView?  which takes in two views as parameters and returns an optional view.
+This the main interface for our class and should not be private like the other methods.

 {% highlight swift linenos %}